8 Easy Tricks to Create Less Waste with Your Plant-Based Diet

 Sticking to the produce section as much as possible is your best bet for avoiding unnecessary plastics.
 While certain stores are better than others at selling produce sans plastic wrap, you can take another step forward by avoiding produce bags.
 Don’t feel pressured to buy reusable produce bags either, just put the produce right in your cart.
 Just make sure to wash it at home before you enjoy it (which you should be doing, anyway).

 3. Buy in Bulk

 We know you hear us say this a lot, but it’s for good reason!
-Not only do bulk stores keep your shop affordable, but they make it super simple to reduce your waste.
+Not only does buying in bulk reduce your grocery bill, but it is also a simple way to reduce your waste.
 Bring your glass containers, mason jars, or cloth bags to fill with all sorts of legumes, grains, and spices!

 4. Upcycle Packaging

 There are certain packaged foods that you just can’t do without—trust us, we understand!
 But if you think hard enough, you just might find a way to re-purpose that packaging.
 Here are some quick ideas: use bread bags to pick up and dispose of pet waste, store your leftovers in a pasta sauce jar, or turn your plant-based butter container into a planter for some fresh basil.
 While the goal is always to reduce the amount of packaging you purchase, making the most of what you take home can make a big difference.